Skip to main content

 Response generation settings

-To access the parameters for generating responses to user queries, select SettingsGeneration in the menu.
+To access the parameters for generating responses to user queries, go to Project settingsGeneration.

 System prompt